ikkez/f3-schema-builder/readme.md

 #### after( string $name )

-Trie to place the new column behind an existing one. (*only works for SQLite and MySQL*)
+Try to place the new column behind an existing one. (*only works for SQLite and MySQL*)

 #### index([ bool $unique = false ])